 Mini-IVF vs. Regular IVF

 Minimal stimulation in vitro fertilization, or mini-IVF, is a less invasive, more affordable alternative to regular IVF.
-During mini-IVF, a woman combines an oral medication with low doses of injectable hormones to stimulate the ovaries, while in regular IVF, the dosage is much higher.
-This can help her obtain a small amount of eggs and avoid ovulating prematurely, as well as hyperstimulation.
+During mini-IVF, a person combines an oral medication with low doses of injectable hormones to stimulate the ovaries.
+In regular IVF, the dosage is much higher.
+This can help them obtain a small amount of eggs and avoid ovulating prematurely, as well as hyperstimulation.

-With any infertility treatment it’s important to consult your doctor or chosen clinic to decide on the best option.
+With any infertility treatment it’s important to consult a doctor or clinic to decide on the best option.

 How to Pay for IVF